 An important part of Amateur Radio is that we have the ability to design and build our own radio equipment.
 However, getting started in this activity takes a ton of skills that seem to be hard to learn.
 One good way to jump-start this process is to build a radio from a kit.
 This allows the operator to learn proper build techniques while following the lead of a tried an true design.
 A typical starting point is to build a receiver with a low power transmitter.
 We’ve put together a kit that should let those that wish to take this step, succeed.
 We’ve chosen a small 40 meter 1/2 watt CW (morse code), circuit that will transmit, and receive on 7.030 MHz.
 This frequency is in the Technician band, so any licensed amateur operator can transmit and receive using this device.
 These QRP radios will allow the user to send and receive CW signals, with a good antenna, that could reach 120 miles.

 The SCARS Homebrew team has put together the parts and created this document to help you build these radios.
 In addition, there’s a team of us that will help you gain the skills needed to build them.
 And, if something doesn’t work right, we’ll be there to help you diagnose the trouble.

 SCARS Pixie Kit

 These kits are currently available for $10 from any SCARS officer.
 The SCARS kits are made up of the following pieces:

-- Main circuit board and case kit, which includes most of the circuit pieces, case parts – This is the real core of the kit and contains all of the resistors, transistors, capacitors, connectors, and more.
+- The main circuit board and case kit, which includes most of the circuit pieces, case parts – This is the real core of the kit and contains all of the resistors, transistors, capacitors, connectors, and more.
 This kit also has 6 Lexan pieces that will be used as a case for the radio. eBay details